spectralDNS/shenfun/docs/source/polarhelmholtz.rst

 Note that for :math:`u^0` we perform the interal in the :math:`\theta` direction exactly using sympy.
 This is necessary since one Fourier coefficient is not sufficient to do this integral numerically.
-For the :math:`u^1` case we do the integral numerically as part of the ``inner`` product.
+For the :math:`u^1` case we do the integral numerically as part of the :func:`.inner` product.
 With the correct right hand side assembled we can solve the linear system of equations